 The decrease in cash provided by deferred revenue during 2017 as compared to 2016 was primarily due to customer program mix.
-The increase in cash provided by deferred revenue during 2016 as compared to cash used by deferred revenue for 2015 was primarily due to the recognition in 2015 of deferred revenues related to our 2014 Catalyst One introductory offer, where we pre-sold the instrument and provided customers with temporary use of a Catalyst Dx instrument.

-The increase in cash provided by other assets and liabilities during 2017 as compared to cash provided by assets and liabilities during 2016 was primarily due to the deemed repatriation tax on foreign profits from the enactment of the Tax Act, which was recorded in the fourth quarter of 2017 and is payable over eight years, as well as higher relative employee incentive compensation payments.
-The decrease in cash provided by other assets and liabilities during 2016 as compared to 2015 was the result of higher taxable income in 2015.
-Income tax payments were lower during 2015 resulting from one-time impacts of implementing our U.S. all-direct strategy and the benefit from the Tax Increase Prevention Act enactment late in the fourth quarter of 2014.
-The net incremental cash provided by other assets and liabilities for 2015 was also due to the recognition of previously deferred Catalyst instrument costs under the Catalyst One introductory offer during 2015.
+The increase in cash provided by other assets and liabilities during 2017 as compared to cash provided by other assets and liabilities during 2016 was primarily due to the deemed repatriation tax on foreign profits from the enactment of the 2017 Tax Act, which was recorded in the fourth quarter of 2017 and is payable over eight years, as well as higher relative employee incentive compensation payments.